laaksomavrick/devblog/content/blog/circleci-monorepos-made-easy/index.md

 It _could_ become a huge mess of a file, but there are a few techniques we can use to keep it modular, DRY (don't-repeat-yourself), and maintainable.

+## So where does that leave us?

+todo
+file structure, setup:true

+## Use the path-filtering orb, Luke

+todo
+path filtering, when
+path filter, when, common rebuild all

 ## The CI setup

+todo remove me

 Let's present the recommended structure, the configuration files' contents, and review the techniques present in each: